jbryois/scRNA_disease/README.md

-# Integrating genetics with single cell RNA-seq
+# Integrating GWAS with single cell RNA-seq

+Last update: 30.10.2019

 The paper is currently on bioRxiv and can be accessed [here](https://www.biorxiv.org/content/10.1101/528463v1).